Jwink3101/dfb/readme.md

 ### Override

 The config file can be overridden at the command line by specifying code to evaluate before *and* after the configuration file.
 In order to control if it is evaluated before *or* after the configuration file, the variables `pre` and `post` are defined.
-Consider the following example:

-    dfb backup --config config.py -o "
-        if post:
-            filter_flags.extend(('--filter','- *.new'))"

 ## Local Database